Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Discussion

 Qwen3 Max's HTTP 400 errors on sensitive prompts indicate server-side filtering that intercepts queries before they reach the model.
 This is consistent with PRC regulations requiring content filtering for AI services \citep{china2020provisions}.
 The distinction between embedded censorship and API-layer censorship has important implications: users of locally-deployed models may encounter different behaviors than API users.

 Recent research supports this distinction \citep{deepseek2025censorship}.
-DeepSeek R1 exhibits censorship in both local and cloud deployments, indicating embedded censorship in model weights.
-In contrast, Qwen's local versions (QwQ-32B) show minimal refusals (13 out of 10,030 prompts in one study), while cloud versions are significantly more restrictive.
-Our benchmark, using cloud APIs exclusively, captures the API-layer censorship that most users encounter, but may overestimate the censorship present in model weights.
+DeepSeek R1 exhibits censorship on politically sensitive topics that transfers even to models distilled from it, indicating censorship shaped by design choices during training or alignment rather than solely at the API layer.
+Our benchmark, using cloud APIs exclusively, captures the API-layer censorship that most users encounter, but may not fully separate weight-level from deployment-level censorship.

 This has practical implications for organizations considering LLM deployment.
 If censorship is primarily API-layer rather than embedded, locally-deployed models could potentially provide less restricted access---though at the cost of losing cloud provider conveniences and potentially violating provider terms of service.
 Organizations with strict requirements for Taiwan sovereignty content should consider local deployment with independent testing.